catsclaw/triumphweb/content/practical/signup/index.md

 being chosen adding an additional sponsored ticket spot.
 Once we have selected all the regular tickets, we will then fill the sponsored ticket spots.

-We will indicate whether you have gotten a space by Oct 25th.
+We will indicate whether you have gotten a space by Nov 1st.

 ## Refund Policy